WEEK 4: PARTY IN THE ELECTORATE

 options.
 Turnout in 2020 increased in every state, and was the highest since at

-turnout automatically benefits the Democrats, our textbook found a high
+turnout automatically benefits the Democrats, our book found a high

 relationship between southern states with high turnout and Biden’s vote totals